 In the next article about swords, we would like to introduce the not yet well-known Petersen type W. As far as we know, this type of sword is rarely reconstructed among reenactors.
 In the following article we will describe, map and reveal this interesting type.

 Type W denotes a sword whose hilt consists of one-piece pommel and cross-guard cast from copper alloy.
 From the frontal look, the cross-guard is straight, with slightly rounded shorter sides.
 The one-piece pommel has a simple, semicircular shape with rounded edges and peened tang on the upper side of the pommel.
 When viewed from above, the shape of both components is lenticular, i.e. tapering towards the edges.
 Both copper-alloy components are hollow shells (see X-ray).
 All known components are characteristically decorated.
-The pommel is decorated by a series of lines that divide the pommel into four fields, which are filled with zigzag pattern.
+The pommel is decorated by a series of lines that divide the pommel into four fields, which are usually filled with zigzag pattern.
 This pattern is well visible on the cross-guard as well.
-In two cases, cross-guards are decorated with concentric rings (Nedošivina 1991: 166).
+In two cases, cross-guards are decorated with concentric rings (Nedošivina 1991: 166), in one case the components are decorated by massive Borre-style knot decoration (Brøgger 1921: Fig. 10).
 The decoration appears to be cast, although the lines (both dividing and those around the edge) might have been additionally highlighted.
 Some pieces have a shiny gold finish.
 The division of the pommel follows the type E and stands very close to the types U, V and X. Type W can be dated to the 10th century.
 Norwegian pieces date back to the first half of the 10th century (Petersen 1919: 157).
 Other swords with copper alloy components date back to this period, especially the Petersen type O, which were influenced by the same trend.
 In Eastern Europe, type W can be found in graves dating to the second half of the 10th century (Nedošivina 1991: 166).

 Detail of a preserved sword hilt from Breivold (T3107).